More sustainable IT

 Mac users should keep all these default settings in place to maximise power efficiency.

-Moving University IT services to a much smaller number of physical servers is saving physical hardware (and space) and will save an estimated £370,000 between 2009-2012 in energy costs, or around £100,000 and 500 tonnes of CO2 per year.
+Moving University IT services to a much smaller number of physical servers is saving physical hardware (and space) and has saved an estimated £370,000 between 2009-2012 in energy costs, or around £100,000 and 500 tonnes of CO2 per year.
 There will be an additional saving of almost £800,000 in hardware costs, as well as major reductions in landfill and in the embodied energy of the hardware in manufacture, shipping and disposal.

 Planet Filestore is an internationally-leading project to investigate more sustainable data storage, including storage which is more energy efficient and requires less physical space.
 The Planet Filestore project, funded by JISC, has now produced its final report.